JabaDUDE/JabaDUDE/README.md

 - 👋 Hi, I’m @JabaDUDE
-- :student: I’m an eager programmer that enjoys learning new things!
-Currently, I'm trying to learn Piano.
+- :student: I'm always trying to learn something new.
+Outside of programming, I'm currently learning Piano and Astronomy.
 - 👨‍🏫 I’m always in the process of upskilling and trying new things with code and programming.
 - ⚡In my free time, I like to watch Anime, listen to music, binge watching Youtube, and meditating.